Skip to content

 Instead of using another NTP server as a time source, it is also possible to use time data from GPSd as a time source for ntpd-rs.
 GPSd is able to interpret GPS signals from a GPS receiver, from which it can derive the current time.

-GPSd can be added as a time source for ntpd-rs by adding the following to the configuration:
+GPSd can then be added as a time source for ntpd-rs by adding the following to the configuration:

 [[source]]